apps4av/avarex/README.md

 ** MacOS

-To run on MacOS, you must Ctrl-Click on the app, then run from the options.
-Otherwise It will be declined with a security warning.
+Download on Apple App Store from your Mac with Apple Silicon.

 ** Linux